-6.9.3 Regular Appointments
+6.5.2 Regular Appointments

-A research center or program, including research entities established by state or Board of Visitors' action, may seek approval for this from the relevant department head, dean (or appropriate administrators as defined in Policy 3020, "Centers and University Institutes: Financial and Administrative Policy and Procedures," and Policy 13005, "Centers and University Institutes: Establishment, Governance, and [PE6]Programmatic Oversight") and the vice president for research and innovation (or designee) to advertise and fill certain research faculty positions as regular rather than restricted appointments under certain conditions.
+As defined in Policy 3020, "Centers and University Institutes: Financial and Administrative Policy and Procedures," and Policy 13005, "Centers and University Institutes: Establishment, Governance, and Programmatic Oversight" departments intending to support specific research faculty members on applicable state funds, whether or not those individuals participate in a "program" or "center" may also seek approval to appoint a research faculty member to a regular position using the same process.

 The criteria and expectations for such approval are as follows:

-The research program or center must have a documented record of substantial past funding, usually from diversified sources, generally over more than five years.
+The unit must have a documented record of substantial past funding, usually from diversified sources, generally over more than five years.
 In the case of a new center with multi-year funding, documentation of the new funding supported by the history of funding for the principal researchers may be considered.
 Research programs supported in full or in part by state funds are eligible for consideration for regular positions.